remp2020/crm-family-module/README.md

 # CRM Family Module

 Family module is an extension to Subscriptions module providing parent/child relation between subscriptions.
 Parent subscription is able to trigger generation of child subscriptions via `family_requests`.

+**WARNING**: Module is close-to-production quality, but expect some major breaking changes in the future (e.g. dropping of redundant tables, changing master/slave names).

 ## Installation